-In the simplest terms, inflation is the gradual rise in the prices of goods and services.
-When the inflation rate increases, the cost of living increases too which leads to a lower purchasing power.
+In the simplest terms, Inflation is the gradual rise in the prices of goods and services.
+When the inflation rate increases, the cost of living increases too, which leads to lower purchasing power.

-For example, if Apples sold at Rs.100 per kilo in 2010, then in an inflating economy, they would cost more in 2020.
-Let’s say that Apples sell at Rs.200 per kilo in 2020.
-Therefore, in 2010, you could buy 10kg apples for Rs.1000 but in 2020, your purchasing power will drop and you would be able to buy only 5kg of apples for the same amount.
+If Apples sold at Rs.100 per kilo in 2010, then in an inflating economy, they would cost more in 2020.
+Let’s say that Apples sold at Rs.200 per kilo in 2020.
+Therefore, in 2010, you could buy 10kg of apples for Rs.1000, but in 2020, your purchasing power will drop, and you would be able to buy only 5kg of apples for the same amount.